osg-htc/docs/docs/release/updating-to-osg-36.md

 Depending on the collaboration(s) that you support, updating to the new series could result in issues with your site receiving pilot jobs and/or issues with data transfer.

-If you have verified that your collaboration(s) support token-based pilot submission and HTTP-based data transfers, use this document to update your OSG software to OSG 3.6.
+If you have verified that your collaboration(s) support token-based pilot submission and WebDAV/XRootD-based data transfers, use this document to update your OSG software to OSG 3.6.

 Many software packages, such as HTCondor and HTCondor-CE, use Python 3 scripts.
 If you are using Enterprise Linux 7,